Eugène Mayor: Awards and honours

-During his career he received honorary degrees form the universities of Bern and Neuchâtel.
-From 1912 to 1914 he was president of the Société Neuchâteloise des Sciences Naturelles.
+Mayor received honorary degrees from the Universities of Bern and Neuchâtel, and was awarded the Chevalier of the Legion of Honour in France.
+He also received the prestigious prize from the Société Neuchâteloise des Sciences Naturelles for his comprehensive 1958 "Catalogue des Péronosporales, Taphrinales, Erysiphacées, Ustilaginales et Urédinales du canton de Neuchâtel".
 He was the author of numerous articles on mycology (Notes mycologiques) in the publication, "Bulletin de la Société Neuchâteloise".